 WAR (or Sean Smith's version to be more precise) is the base of WAR + WAA.
 Proponents and skeptics alike have offered a multitude of reasons why WAR is imperfect.
 These issues include: debate over what the best replacement level should be, how to deal with the questionable defensive data, limited data on the impact of catchers, how to handle BABIP and HR/FB% luck, what to do with league quality adjustments, etc. I am well aware of all of these concerns and consider them all.
-One of the biggest concerns for some is if WAR (which compares players to a replacement player) is too much of a compiling stat and does not focus enough on peak or dominance.
+One of the biggest questions for some is if WAR (which compares players to a replacement player) is too much of a compiling stat and does not focus enough on peak or dominance.
 I agree to a point that it does not always paint an accurate picture of dominance or pure "greatness".
-Therefore, I use WAR + WAA (which adds-in how much better a player was than average) so that peak/dominance is given a little more weight.
+Therefore, I use WAR + WAA (which only counts how much better a player was than average and eliminates the replacement component) so that peak/dominance is given a little more weight.

 Unfortunately, even WAR + WAA is not all-encompassing.
-From this point on, I look at a list of other factors in the following order:
+From this point on, I look at a list of other factors in no particularorder:

 1. League quality